 The Pension Fund Accounts summarise the transactions of the scheme and show the net assets at the disposal of members.
 They do not take account of liabilities to pay pensions and other benefits after the period end.
 The actuarial present value of promised retirement benefits is disclosed at note 18.

-Paul Whaymand Corporate Director of Finance 24 November 2020
+Paul Whaymand Corporate Director of Finance 29 September 2021 a.
+General

 1. DESCRIPTION OF THE FUND